kawther-tr/interactive-ai-game/README.md

 ---

 ## 🔒 Code Confidentiality
-The full source code is not public for academic/confidential reasons.
+The full source code is not public for confidential reasons.
 Access upon request (contact below).

 ---